answers to

 How does telemedicine work?

 Since March 2020, Dr. Orna has used telemedicine exclusively for all her patients — and they love it.
-All you need is a private place, decent internet service and good lighting.
+All you need is a private place, good internet signal and decent lighting.
 The link to Dr. Orna’s virtual office, Doxy.me, is clearly noted in every reminder email, and you’re always welcome to call or message us through the patient portal if you have trouble finding it.
 When it’s time for your appointment, just hit the link and the doctor will be right with you!
 Read more here.

 Do naturopathic and herbal medicines really work?